Or: When are we going to see a femdom best seller?

 I get this as a compliment/question, when people find out about the whole femdom writer thing.
 People assume that I’m positioned to write the next Fifty Shades of Grey.
 Only for F/m relationships.
 Unfortunately as awesome as it would be to produce a work of BDSM erotica that’s so popular that you can buy licensed pyjamas and softcore sex toys based on it, that’s not going to happen.
 Not without a bunch of variables being taken into account at least.

 It’s not just that the average writer no more makes the best seller list than the average person who runs makes the Boston Marathon.
-The success of 50shades is also part of the genre that birthed it and the cultural underpinnings that define pop culture’s approach to sexuality.
+The success of 50shades is also part of the genre that birthed it, and the cultural underpinnings that define pop culture’s approach to sexuality.
 But first, before I delve in a little deeper, a back story about the book for those living under a rock.

 Fifty Shades of Grey is a trilogy about a BDSM relationship between virgin Anastasia Steele, the sub, and a billionaire hunk dom, Christian Grey.
 It not only crawled from ebook sales into the mainstream, but more to the point, began as a Twilight fan fiction where the two leads of that franchise were stripped of the supernatural and sent to college.
 When that got popular, the author changed the names to avoid getting sued and monetized it, building a following from the amateur reader/writer online groups.
 Pay attention, this origin story is just as important as the BDSM parts of the books.